hazelcast/hazelcast/hazelcast-documentation/src/CustomSerialization.md

 ## Custom Serialization

-Hazelcast lets you plug a custom serializer to be used for serialization of objects. `StreamSerializer` and `ByteArraySerializer` interfaces can be used for this purpose.
-Let's see the details in below subsections.
+Hazelcast lets you plug a custom serializer for serializing objects.
+You can use `StreamSerializer` and [`ByteArraySerializer`](bytearrayserializer.html) interfaces for this purpose.

 ### StreamSerializer

-You can use a stream in order to serialize and deserialize data by means of `StreamSerializer`.
-It is a good option for your own implementations and it can also be adapted to external serialization libraries like Kryo, JSON and protocol buffers.
+You can use a stream to serialize and deserialize data by using `StreamSerializer`.
+This is a good option for your own implementations.
+It can also be adapted to external serialization libraries like Kryo, JSON, and protocol buffers.

+#### StreamSerializer Example 1

 First, let's create a simple object.